 Holographic Displays for Corporate Partners.
 Our hologram technology has been used by major global brands, political campaigns and a network of theme parks to enhance audience engagement worldwide.
-We have also partnered with Universal Music Group to project current living artists in live hologram performances for stage and television We also intend to produce holographic shows of live boxing, live mixed martial arts cage fights, live comedians in partnership with comedy clubs and live music concerts in partnership with music studios, and create and produce “television events” that include hologram projection shows.
-Additional live hologram events we produced include holograms of [Jimmy Kimmel at the 2014, 2015 and 2016 Country Music Awards], a hologram of Jack Black being sent from Los Angeles to Madrid, a Juan Gabriel hologram for a tribute concert in February 2017, a hologram of Julian Assange appearing at the Nantucket Project, and holograms of ghosts at the Ghostbusters motion picture red carpet event.
+We have collaborated with Universal Music Group to project current living and deceased artists in hologram performances for stage and television.
+We also intend to produce holographic shows of live boxing, live mixed martial arts cage fights, live comedians in partnership with comedy clubs and live music concerts in partnership with music studios, and create and produce “television events” that include hologram projection shows.
+Additional live hologram events we produced include holograms of Jimmy Kimmel at the 2014, 2015 and 2016 Country Music Awards, a hologram of Jack Black being sent from Los Angeles to Madrid, a Juan Gabriel hologram for a tribute concert in February 2017, a hologram of Julian Assange appearing at the Nantucket Project, and holograms of ghosts at the Ghostbusters motion picture red carpet event.
 In addition, we produced content for the Christian Dior hologram fashion show in Shanghai, digitally resurrected Jenni Rivera for the Day of the Dead Festival and L Festival in Los Angeles, produced a variety of holograms for Netflix, MTV and SciFi channel shows, beamed in a fourth judge to “La Banda,” a SyCo/Fremantle reality show on Univision, and our technology was featured by Dodge at the official Playboy Super Bowl Party in 2016.
-We have exclusive arrangements beginning in 2018 with The National Comedy Center to provide it with holographic staging, licenses and content and with The Ronald Reagan Library to provide it with holographic staging and licenses.
+We have exclusive arrangements beginning in 2018 with The National Comedy Center to provide it with holographic staging, licenses and content.

 Virtual Reality Experiences.
 Our diverse business model includes producing and selling Hologram USA virtual reality headsets, on-site 360° video production and 360° video hosting on HologramUSA.com.
 Our HologramUSA.com virtual reality and 360° hosting center allows producers and entertainers to share their work with the world via our server, mobile 360°video player and free mobile apps.
-Hologram USA is at the forefront of virtual reality by providing virtual reality content along with the latest in 360° video technology.
+Hologram USA provides virtual reality content along with the latest in 360° video technology.
 Hologram USA offers solutions for all stages of virtual reality and 360° video production, including shooting, stitching and viewing of fully spherical and immersive 360° videos and photos.
 We aim to be a leader in virtual reality and 360° video technology and content creation for entertainment purposes.

 Our Revenue Model